 Cardboard is relatively biodegradable.
 Given time, microorganisms and other decomposers will break the fibers of the cardboard down and produce soil.

-The rate at which this happens depends on several factors, including the type of cardboard, the state of the cardboard at the beginning of the decomposition process, and the nature of the surroundings.
+The rate at which this happens depends on several factors, including the type of cardboard, its state at the beginning of the decomposition process, and the nature of the surroundings.

-The more surface area the cardboard has exposed to water and biological decomposers, the more efficiently these decomposers can take the cardboard apart.
+The more surface area the cardboard is exposed to water and biological decomposers, the more efficiently these decomposers can take it apart.
 That’s why ripping or cutting the cardboard before disposing of it is helpful for the environment.

 What if You Can’t Recycle or Compost Your Pizza Box?